 About the Writer and Performer

-Memberships include the Dramatists Guild, League of Professional Theatre Women, AEA and SAG-AFTRA.
+Memberships include the Dramatists Guild, League of Professional Theatre Women, TRU, AEA and SAG-AFTRA.
 She also performed improv throughout New York City with improv groups Faceplant, Cronuts and Cherub.
 With more than 20 years of experience as a writer and an editor, she also teaches improv to high school students at the Annual Virginia State Thespian Conference.
 She wrote and starred in the one-woman musical Bring On a Man!; and starred and cowrote with Jim Tuohy the two-person show Two-mur Humor: He’s Malignant; She’s Benign and starred and cowrote with Maria Licari the two-person show Wanted: A Few Good Men.

 About the Directors